kamisero/kamisero/README.md

 <p align="center">
 do not copy my ponies or post them anywhere! close friends are always okay for inspo/ask for copy
 <p align="center">
-you can add my discord (@kippfish) if you'd like, im a lot more active on there, but please say who you are/that ur from pt!
+you can add my discord (@kippfish) if you'd like, im a lot more active on there, but please say that ur from pt!
 <p align="center">
 DNI: basic dni criteria, the freak circus, tcoaal, wss, vivziepop fans/supporters, ai supporters, proshippers, talking shit about people, making joke/fake threats abt srs things, maga
 <p align="center">